Alexander Keith (politician)

-Alexander Keith (5 October 1795 – 14 December 1873) was the founder of Alexander Keith's Brewery, a businessman, politician and Freemason.
+Alexander Keith (5 October 1795 – 14 December 1873) was a Canadian businessman, politician, Freemason and founder of Alexander Keith's Brewery.

 Business

 After learning the brewing trade from his uncle in Northern England, Keith emigrated to Halifax, Nova Scotia in 1817 and became manager at a brewery, which he bought out in 1820.
 In 1822, he moved the brewery to larger facilities and, in 1836, built a new brewery.

 The end of slavery in the British and French Caribbean reduced the availability of sugar for rum-making, and other beverages grew in popularity.
 Beverages brewed by Keith included spruce beer, porter, ginger wine, and strong ale.
 The brewery is now part of Anheuser-Busch InBev.

 From 1837, he served in senior management of various companies, including the Bank of Nova Scotia, the Halifax Fire Insurance Company, Colonial Life Assurance Company, the Halifax Gas, Light, and Water Company, the Provincial Permanent Building, and Investment Society.